f3d-app/f3d/doc/user/03-OPTIONS.md

 Anti-aliasing method (`fxaa`: fast, `ssaa`: quality, `taa`: balanced, `none`: no anti aliasing)

 > [!WARNING]
-> `taa` forces rendering of the scene at regular interval and will introduce ghosting artifacts on animated scenes.
+> `taa` forces rendering of the scene at regular interval and introduces ghosting artifacts on animated scenes.
 > It also doesn't work with offscreen rendering (when using `--output` option)

 #### compare: Notice how edges are smoother with SSAA.